Cheap Car Rental New Zealand Wide

 If you find a lower price on an identical vehicle from the same brand and for the same itinerary, we'll beat it.
 Plus give you a 25% discount off DriveEasy excess cover.
 Details here.

-Some operators require a deposit at the time of booking, but not all of them do.
-And aside from any deposit requirements when you make your booking, you pay the rental firm directly for your vehicle when you collect it.
+Aside from any deposit requirements when you make your booking, you pay the rental firm directly for your vehicle when you collect it.

 Making your booking is simple and quick.
 Usually bookings are confirmed instantly.
 This means you can get on with organising the rest of your trip and not worry about vehicle availability.